lamdangpham/AI-DeepLearning--Acoustic_Scene_Classification_Using_A_Deeper_Training_Method_for_CNN/README.md

     --> Refer the feature extraction in : https://github.com/phamdanglam/Feature-Extraction-Acoustic-Scene-Classification-DCASE2016-2018

 # Notes:
-- This Code follow the CNN archietecture mentioned in the paper.
+- This Code follow the CNN architecture mentioned in the published paper in section '01_Doc'.